Rockettes’ Favorite Christmas Trees to See In New York CityI

 New York Stock Exchange Holiday Tree

 Wall Street trades up on yuletide tradition by bringing a bit of nature decked out with baubles to the heart of the business district.
-Adorned with 1,000 strands of multi-colored lights, 500 ornaments and a 6-foot glistening star, this 65-foot tall Norway Spruce from Bloomingburg, New York, has been illuminating since 1923.
+Adorned with 1,000 strands of multi-colored lights, 500 ornaments, and a 6-foot glistening star, this beautiful tree was generously donated by a couple from South Foxboro, Massachusetts, and has been illuminating since 1923.
 Fun Fact?
-We performed at this year’s 94th annual tree lighting ceremony!
+We performed at this year’s 95th annual tree lighting ceremony!

 American Museum of Natural History

 An annual tradition for over 40 years, the museum has been trimming their beloved 13-foot tree with over 800 tiny traditional paper crafts created voluntarily by local, national and international origami artists.
-While there is a different theme each year, the museum has an archive of more than four decades of origami that they use to fill out the tree (including a 40-year-old model of a pterosaur that was featured on one of the first origami trees in the early ’70s!).
+While there is a different theme each year, the museum has an archive of more than four decades of origami that they use to fill out the tree.
+This year’s theme is “Oceans of Origami,” inspired by their special exhibition “Unseen Oceans.”

 Rockefeller Center Christmas Tree

 When it comes to trees in NYC, there’s really no contest.
-Standing tall since 1931, each year the Rockefeller Center Christmas Tree stuns, and improves upon itself.
-This year, the 75-foot tall Norway Spruce from State College, PA is approximately 80 years old and weighs 12 tons!
-It’s adorned with 50,000 multi-colored LED twinkling lights on five miles of wire, and topped with a Swarovski star with 25,000 crystals and one million facets.
+Standing tall since 1931, each year the Rockefeller Center Christmas Tree stuns and improves upon itself.
+This year, the 72-foot tall Norway Spruce from Wallkill, NY is roughly 75 years old and weighs an estimated 12 tons!
+It’s adorned with 50,000 multi-colored LED twinkling lights on five miles of wire and topped with a Swarovski star with 25,000 crystals and one million facets.
 What a beauty!

 South Street Seaport Christmas Tree